 Vlad The Impaler’s Early Life And Reign

-It’s largely believed Vlad the Impaler was born Vlad III in 1431 during a time of particular unrest.
-He was born in the state of Wallachia, which is now the southern portion of present-day Romania.
+It’s widely believed Vlad the Impaler was born Vlad III in 1431 during a time of unrest in the state of Wallachia, now the southern portion of present-day Romania.

-Because of its proximity to Christian-ruled Europe and the Muslim-ruled Ottoman Empire which were at war, Wallachia was often the site of turmoil.
+Due to Wallachia’s proximity to the warring factions of Christian-ruled Europe and the Muslim-ruled Ottoman Empire, Dracul’s territory became the site of constant turmoil.